South Shore Line: Other proposed projects

-The new line will run through Munster to Dyer, with a possible later extension to St. John, and trains will run as shuttles between Hammond and Dyer during off-peak hours.
-The alignment of the new branch leaves the old CSS&SB main immediately before the current Hammond station.
-Hence, the NICTD has decided to build a new station in Hammond to serve both branches.

 Station listing

-The line operates over the tracks of the Metra Electric Line from Millennium Station to Kensington-115th Street.
+The line operates over the tracks of the Metra Electric District from Millennium Station to Kensington-115th Street.
 Metra owns the track in this territory.
-Per a long-standing non-compete clause with Metra, outbound South Shore Line trains to Indiana only stop at Metra Electric stations to receive passengers; inbound trains to Millennium Station only stop at Metra Electric stations to discharge passengers.
+Per a long-standing non-compete clause with Metra and its predecessor, the Illinois Central Railroad, outbound South Shore Line trains to Indiana only stop at Metra Electric stations to receive passengers; inbound trains to Millennium Station only stop at Metra Electric stations to discharge passengers.

 South Shore Line trains make the following station stops:

+Accidents and incidents

+Several passengers have died in collisions on the South Shore Line over the years.
+On June 19, 1909, twelve people died when two trains collided head-on; one of the carriages involved in the incident was later preserved.
+Another collision near Gary in April 1926 caused the death of one passenger.
+On January 18, 1993, a westbound train and an eastbound train collided on a gauntlet track near Gary, killing seven people; the National Transportation Safety Board determined that one train's engineer passed a red light, while the engineer of the other train had failed to stop in time.
+Three passengers died on June 18, 1998, when a train ran into a truck that was trapped on the tracks near a Midwest Steel factory.